chybeat/Windows-Setup-for-webDev/README.md

 Just read, click on any wanted utilities and/or follow the steps suggested :)

-## This is an incomplete guide, and only uses HTML/CSS for now
+## This is an incomplete guide, and only uses HTML/CSS for now, later the code incluse javascrip.